dk14/wolfram-mega/docs/dsl.md

 No smart-contract/VM is required to run the resulting contract.
 Target chain only has to be able to understand scriptless scripts (support Schnorr), which most modern chains do.

+### State

+Discrete is as powerful as Cardano Marlowe.
+It allows stateful contracts.

+Consequently, schedules, every ACTUS instrument can be implemented.

+> Outcomes are binary in Discreet, so interest rate drivers and such have to be enumerated and adapted.
+We recommend to quantize derivatives manually - to give meaning to numbers.
+Multiplications between observation have to be done in "multiplication table" form.
+Since recursion is supported - `mul` on outcomes and `binary to integer` wrappers might become part of standard library in the future.

 ### Recusrion

 Discreet allows for recusrion. `outcome` and `pay` can be in recusrsive calls as well, but subject to standard typesafety restrictions: no "perfect hedges".